espressomd/espresso/doc/sphinx/system_setup.rst

 In the |es| implementation of the Langevin thermostat, the additional terms only enter in the force calculation.
-This reduces the accuracy of the Velocity Verlet integrator by one order in :math:`dt` because forces are now velocity-dependent.
+This reduces the accuracy of the velocity Verlet integrator by one order in :math:`dt` because forces are now velocity-dependent.

 The random process :math:`\eta(t)` is discretized by drawing an uncorrelated random number